ebuenzli/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-Because often full days are missing, the missing values are filled with the mean steps in the 5 minute interval over all days.
+Because often full days are missing, the missing values are filled with the mean steps in the corresponding 5 minute interval over all days.

 ```r